 6. Sweep Regularly, Mop Occasionally

 Dust can quickly make your marble floors look dull.
-Dirt with large grains can cause scratches on your floors if dragged around by shoes or bare feet.
+Dirt and debris can cause scratches on your floors if dragged around by shoes or bare feet.

 You might be pleased to hear that marble floors don’t require mopping that often.
-Unless you have a particularly busy home with pets and children, once a month should suffice a deep clean.
-Because marble is so sensitive to water, limiting mopping can help to preserve the delicate surface of your floors.
+Unless you have a bustling home with pets and children, once a month should suffice a deep clean.
+Because marble is so sensitive to water, limiting mopping can help preserve your floors’ delicate surface.

 7. Use Baking Soda with Caution

 Sprinkle a small amount of baking soda on the stain.
-Use a soft, damp cloth to rub the surface gently; do not scrub.
+Use a soft, damp cloth to rub the surface gently in the direction of the grain; do not scrub.
 Rinse the area well using cold water to neutralize the alkaline, and dry the spot using a soft towel.